 8. When planning your evening meals, each week should have two meat free dinners – lentil or bean based dishes are great - and two fish dishes, one of which should be an oily fish.
 This helps reduce the amount of saturated fat in our diet while increasing the beneficial omega 3 fats and still providing an abundance of other nutrients.

 9. Watch your portion sizes – adults should fill around a third to half of their plate with veggies and the remaining amount split between wholegrain carbs and lean protein foods.
-Kids need smaller portions and less veggies unless your feeding an adolescent! – Take a look at the following portion size guide for a refresher.
+Kids need smaller portions and less veggies unless your feeding an adolescent! – Take a look at the following portion size guide for 1-4 year olds and a refresher.

 10. Make it fun and encourage participation!
 Get the kids involved in food preparation, little ones can stir, mix and mash and even primary school kids can chop veggies with a plastic knife!
 You never know your teen might even make dinner for you!